IDMNYU/audiolab/docs/synths.md

 The USB output of the mixer has a cable connected for your use.
 If you connect it up to your computer, you can record the output of the equipment.
 The mixer shows up as a multi-channel audio interface, with the input channels on the mixer routed on a per-channel basis (e.g. *input channel 3* on the mixer comes into your computer as *input channel 3* of the interface).
 The "Main Mix" output of the mixer appears on channels 15-16.

 If you are a Mac user, you won't need a driver for the mixer, though you should confirm that you have a connection by looking in the "Audio MIDI Setup" or "Sound" panel under your System Preferences.
-If you are using a Windows machine, you will have to download and install an ASIO driver for the mixer [**here**](https://www.behringer.com/Categories/Behringer/Mixers/Analog/UFX1204/p/P0AB2/Downloads).
+If you are using a Windows machine, you will have to [**download and install a driver for the mixer here**](https://www.behringer.com/Categories/Behringer/Mixers/Analog/UFX1204/p/P0AB2/Downloads).

 The mixer can send your computer audio either pre- or post-fader (which includes not only the channel level, but also the internal effects and equalization).
 The red button at the top of the channel below the white Gain knob lets you set this option.
 In general, the pre-fader (button up) option will give you a cleaner signal, allowing you to post-process the audio once you've recorded it.